Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Methods

 \subsection{Alternative Models}

-In addition to the fiducial model described above, we consider several alternative models to build physical intuition and test specific scenarios.
+In addition to the Fiducial model described above, we consider several alternative models to build physical intuition and test specific scenarios.
 We briefly describe the motivation and adjustments for each below.
-Any parameters not explicitly referenced are identical to those in the fiducial model (Table \ref{tab:model_par}).
+Any parameters not explicitly referenced are identical to those in the Fiducial model (Table \ref{tab:model_par}).

+\paragraph{Linear-Exponential SFR Model} In the Fiducial model, we assume an exponentially declining SFR, which requires a non-zero gas mass at the onset of star formation.
+With this model, we test an alternative ``linear-exponential" functional form for the SFR functional form, given by

+In this model, the need for an initial gas reservoir is avoided as the galaxy begins with no star formation at $t=0$ Gyr.
+Rather, the SFR increases rapidly from zero to its peak at $t=\tauSFH$ before declining more gradually.
+As in the fiducial case, we adopt a prior for \tauSFHtext\ motivated by the $\sim$0.5 Gyr SFH HWHM measured by \citet{gallart:2021}.
+For the above linear-exponential SFH, this corresponds to $\tauSFH\sim0.2$ Gyr, and so we use the following truncated Gaussian prior:

-\paragraph{Constant SFR Model} In the fiducial model, we assume an exponentially declining SFR.
-With this model we test whether a constant SFR could reproduce \EriII's MDF.
-No \tauSFHtext\ is fit for this model as a constant SFR is equivalent to letting $\tauSFE\rightarrow\infty$.
+\paragraph{Constant SFR Model} With this model, we test whether a constant SFR could reproduce \EriII's MDF.
+No \tauSFHtext\ is fit for this model as a constant SFR is equivalent to letting $\tauSFH\rightarrow\infty$.

 \paragraph{Metal-Loading Model} In this model, we enable supernova-produced metals to be directly ejected from the galaxy by allowing a non-zero retention factor.
 Specifically, we adopt a uniform prior on \frettext: